b, 05/03/1923 Chester le Street, Durham. d. 08/09/1942 at sea.

-Clarke’s body was lost at sea off the coast of Trinidad, though he is remembered on the San Emiliano Memorial in Tower Hill, London.
-His medal is held by the Chester le Street Council.
+Donald’s body was lost at sea following his death, though he is remembered on the San Emiliano Memorial in Tower Hill, London.
+His George Cross which was presented to his mother, is held by Chester le Street Council.

 LOCATION OF MEDAL: CHESTER LE STREET COUNCIL.

 BURIAL PLACE: LOST AT SEA OFF TRINIDAD.